Accessing Free Treatment

-Life Matters Suicide Prevention Trust | Te Whare Oranga Ngākau has a Crisis Café in the Hope Centre | Te Whare Tūmanako, 63 Hanover Street, in Dunedin.
-The Hope Centre is a safe place for those in crisis during the Crisis Café hours of 1pm - 9pm on Thursdays.
-Regular appointments will be scheduled outside of these hours.
+Life Matters Suicide Prevention Trust | Te Whare Oranga Ngākau is located at the Hope Centre | Te Whare Tūmanako, 63 Hanover Street, in Dunedin.
+The Hope Centre is a safe place for those in crisis.

 In an emergency or if you feel you or someone you know is at risk, dial 111.